-The Outlook Sync is a separate application that links your OfficeTools database with your Outlook database in four different components.
+The Outlook Sync is a separate application that links your OfficeTools by CARET database with your Outlook database in four different components.
 Because this is a separate application it does need to be installed on each staff member’s workstation who wants this functionality.

-Please note: The installation is a process that happens outside of the installation of OfficeTools Workspace so if you need technical support you can always give us a call at 661-794-2220 and speak with a technician for assistance with the installation.
+Please note: The installation is a process that happens outside of the installation of OfficeTools by CARET Workspace so if you need technical support you can always give us a call at 661-794-2220 and speak with a technician for assistance with the installation.

 Once installed and setup, please keep in mind that the Outlook sync runs in the background.
 There isn’t anything that you need to do to push information, it will happen automatically.
 The only thing you want to do is make sure that your sync is running periodically by checking your system tray for the Outlook Sync icon (double yellow arrows).